SuperNEMO-DBD/brew/README.md

 and variables correctly, and the command(s) must be present on the `PATH`.

-Images may be used in a similar way, but starting a session is a two step process.
-For Singularity, we use the [`shell` subcommand](https://www.sylabs.io/guides/2.6/user-guide/appendix.html#shell) to start a bash shell in a container running the image, then start the `snemo-shell` session in this:
+Images may be used in a similar way, but we start the `snemo-shell` session inside a "container" running the image.
+For Singularity, we use the [`exec` subcommand](https://www.sylabs.io/guides/2.6/user-guide/appendix.html#exec) to start the container and run the `brew snemo-shell` session in it:

 ```
-$ singularity shell falaise.simg
+$ singularity exec falaise.simg brew snemo-shell
-...
-Singularity: Invoking an interactive shell within container...

-Singularity falaise.simg:~> brew snemo-shell
-...
+Homebrew >=1.7.1 (shallow or no git repository)
+Supernemo-dbd/homebrew-core (git revision 15b2f; last commit 2019-02-27)
+Type "brew ls --versions" to list available software
+Type "exit" to deactivate the session
 snemo-shell> flsimulate --help
 ...
 snemo-shell> exit
-Singularity falaise.simg:~> exit
 $
 ```

 Be extremely careful if you have highly custom or complex environment settings, as these will be exported into the running container and may result in errors (for example, you refer to a path which does not exist in the image).
-Note the use of **two** `exit` commands here, one to exit the `snemo-shell` session, and one to exit the container running the image.
-In this sense, images behave much like a remote login session or virtual machine.

-Whilst the exact behaviour inside the Container will depend on how your Singularity install has been set up, you will generally have at least full read-write access to files on your `$HOME` and `$TMP` areas on the machine running Singularity, and be able to start graphical programs like ROOT and `flvisualize`.
-A notable exception here is the CC-IN2P3 Tier 1 center, where you will need to run Singularity with additional
+Whilst the exact behaviour inside the Container will depend on how your Singularity install has been set up, you will generally have at least full read-write access to files on your `$HOME` and `$TMP` areas on the machine running Singularity, and be able to start graphical programs like ROOT and `flvisualize`. **A notable exception here is the CC-IN2P3 Tier 1 center, where you will need to run Singularity with additional arguments**:
-arguments:

 ```
-cclyon> singularity shell --home $HOME --bind /sps falaise.simg
+ccin2p3> singularity exec --home $HOME --bind /sps falaise.simg brew snemo-shell
 ```

 These mount your `$HOME` area and the `/sps/` data directory in the running container.